Skylark95/spotify-notifications/README.md

 # Notifications For Spotify
 Add notifications to https://open.spotify.com/

-As of version __v0.3.0__ a browser action icon will also show the currently playing song when clicked.
+As of version __v0.4.0__ a browser action icon will also show the currently playing song with track controls when clicked.

 The browser tab for [open.spotify.com] must remain open for notifications to appear.